Graceful Chameleon Simple Guide

 These pets are the common species it is the most exploited chameleon species with over 50,000 transported to the US alone over the past 40 years.
 They reproduce twice a year laying about 30 eggs.
 The males are very territorial, and they are known to fight even to death to defend their space.
-Graceful chameleons live for between 8-10 years.
+These chameleons live for between 8-10 years.
 They are often yellow, green, or brown in color with stripes.

 Graceful Chameleon Care